MuhannedNoman/react-redux-moive-project/README.md

 ### Home Page
 - Show a section for the most popular movies.
 - Show a section for the most trending movies.
-- Show a section for the latest trailer.
 - Tha ability to bookmark the movies.
 ### Navbar
 - Universal nav that is shown on every page of the website.